CRHarding/unit-2-advanced-assignments/README.md

 # Unit 2: Advanced Assignments
-A collection of advanced assignments for students to complete during build week
+A collection of advanced assignments for learners to complete during build week

 ## About
 Alright folks, let's get this party started!
 First things first, these are *not* required.
 These are meant as assignments for students who passed all of their sprints and are looking for suggestions for what to tackle first.
 These are *much* more open ended than previous lessons and are *much* more difficult.
 These are meant to challenge you.